 Those who build walls are their own prisoners.
 I’m going to go fulfil my proper function in the social organism.
 I’m going to go unbuild walls.

 The Dispossessed is a textbook example of cognitive estrangement.
 It’s an incredibly creative approach towards “dynamic transformation rather than a standard mirroring” of the author’s environment, as Suvin writes.

 Side note alert: there’s a whole thing about science fiction versus sci-fi and soft science fiction versus hard science fiction.
 It’s basically all about whether the books are 100% scientifically accurate, or possible, rather than taking liberties with science.
 Also, whether the stories take place in a world that currently, technically exists or if they’re entirely speculative.
 Think of the books we’re looking at today as speculative fiction, or as science fiction, or even fantasy if you like—I don’t care, doesn’t matter.
 I’ve used whatever term.
-As Atwood herself said, when you get up close to genres, it’s like “nailing jelly to a wall”.
+As Atwood herself said, when you get up close to genres and sub-genres, it’s like “nailing jelly to a wall”.

-Nick Hubble, a science fiction academic, terms what Le Guin does in The Dispossessed as “defamiliarisation of taken-for-granted reality”; there’s certain liminality to the genre in the way that it “pushes to the edges to better illuminate the centre.”
+Nick Hubble, a science fiction studies academic, terms what Le Guin does in The Dispossessed as “defamiliarisation of taken-for-granted reality”; there’s certain liminality to the genre in the way that it “pushes to the edges to better illuminate the centre.”

 Similarly Ernst Bloch, in The Spirit of Utopia, says that we, as a people, are “located in our own blind spot, in the darkness of the lived moment”.
 In other words, we have to look at what is not the current reality, in order to gain a novel perspective on our contemporary moment.